Deisss/python-sockjsroom/README.md

 Installation
 ------------

-The most easy way to install sockjsroom is to use Pypi:
+The most easy way to install sockjsroom is to use PyPI:
 ```
 pip install sockjsroom
 ```
-It will also auto-include tornado and sockjs-tornado
+It will also auto-install tornado and sockjs-tornado (if needed)

 The alternative method is to clone this repository:
 ```